lukereding/book_notes/guides_for/managing.md

 > Good management is about setting expectations and letting people do what they're good at

-Looking back, this feels a bit naive, but is also mostly accurate.
+Looking back, this feels a bit naive--there's a lot that goes into managing effectively!--but is also mostly accurate.

-## practical recipes and tols
+## practical recipes and tools

 ### diagnosing poor results or work output